junhyeog/FedBABU/README.md

-# FedBABU: Towards Enhanced Representation for Federated Image Classification
+# [Official] FedBABU: Towards Enhanced Representation for Federated Image Classification

-> Pytorch implementation for FedBABU: Towards Enhanced Representation for Federated Image Classification.
+This repository is the official implementation of "FedBABU: Towards Enhanced Representation for Federated Image Classification" paper presented in ICLR 2022.
+Thanks to the contributors. [[Paper](https://openreview.net/forum?id=HuaYQfggn5u)]

 ## Installation